Llandy3d/pytheus/README.md

 @app.route('/')
 def home():
     with histogram.time():
-        with histogram_labeled.time():
         return 'hello world!'

 @app.route('/slow')
 def slow():
     with histogram.time():
-        with histogram_labeled.labels({'speed': 'slow'}).time():
         time.sleep(3)
         return 'hello world! from slow!'

 app.run(host='0.0.0.0', port=8080)
 ```

-and if you have prometheus installed configure it to scrape on localhost:8080 or you can still use the included `docer-compose.yml` file.
+and if you have prometheus installed configure it to scrape on localhost:8080 or you can still use the included `docker-compose.yml` file.

 ---